 What would Claude Perrault think of all this?
-He was the architect for the Louvre and several chateaux for the French aristocracy, but he did not put bathrooms in his buildings.
-He felt that if the body got rancid enough to bring tears to the eyes one should simply pop on new clothes.
-“Our usage of linen,” Perrault reasoned “serves to keep the body clean more conveniently than the baths and vapor baths of the ancients could do.”
+He was the architect of the Louvre and several chateaux for the French aristocracy, but he did not put bathrooms in his buildings.
+He felt that if the body got rancid enough to bring tears to the eyes, one should simply pop on new clothes.
+“Our usage of linen,” Perrault reasoned, “serves to keep the body clean more conveniently than the baths and vapor baths of the ancients could do.”

 - The word “shampoo” comes from the Hindi language and describes a kind of sensual massage.

 - There’s a movement afoot that says using shampoo is damaging to the lustrous tresses of those that still have such adornments.
 A rinse every couple of days with water is all that’s needed, its adherents say.
 The folk advocating this call themselves the “No ‘Poo” movement.

 - Shampoo commercials have green-screen-clad workers who secretly flick the models’ hair.

 - According to the Mary Rose Museum: British Navy sailors in the 18th century washed their clothes in urine.

 - “Travels Through France and Italy.”
 Tobias Smollett, 1766.

 - “How Marketing Created Rituals.”
 Terry O’Reilly, CBC Under the Influence, January 7, 2015.